MindaugasSarpis/CERN_lessons_on_data_analysis/lectures/source/lecture_2_intro_to_data_analysis.md

 ---

-# Data analysis is a process of **inspecting, cleaning, transforming, and modeling data** with the goal of **discovering useful information, informing conclusions, and supporting decision-making**.
+# **Data analysis** is a process of inspecting, cleaning, transforming, and modeling data with the goal of discovering useful **information**, informing conclusions, and supporting decision-making.

+## Wikipedia

+---

+# What is Data Science?

+---

+# **Data science** is an interdisciplinary academic field that uses statistics, scientific computing, scientific methods, processing, scientific visualization, algorithms and systems to extract or extrapolate **knowledge and insights** from potentially noisy, structured, or unstructured data.

 ## Wikipedia